-The adoption of AASB 9 has fundamentally changed the Fund's accounting for impairment losses for financial assets by replacing AASB 139's incurred loss approach with a forward-looking expected credit loss (ECL) approach.
-AASB 9 requires the Fund to record an allowance for ECLs for all loans and other debt financial assets not held at fair value through profit and loss.
+AASB 9 requires the Fund to record an allowance for expected credit losses (ECLs) for all loans and other debt financial assets not held at fair value through profit and loss.

-The Fund holds trade receivables with no financing component and which have maturities of less than 12 months at amortised cost and, as such, has chosen to apply the simplified approach for expected credit losses under AASB 9 to all its financial assets held at amortised cost and receivables.
+The Fund holds trade receivables with no financing component and which have maturities of less than 12 months at amortised cost and, as such, has chosen to apply an approach similar to the simplified approach for expected credit losses under AASB 9 to all its financial assets held at amortised cost and receivables.
 Therefore the Fund does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.